top of page

 Writer's pictureMaryke Louw

 Neuromuscular or motor control may play a role in both the cause as well as the successful treatment of Achilles tendonitis.
-In this article, we explain what motor control is and how you can regain full motor control in your calf-and-Achilles-tendon complex after you've injured your tendon.
+In this article, we explain what neuromusclar control is and how you can make neuromuscular exercises part of your Achilles rehab exercises to regain full motor control in your calf-and-Achilles-tendon complex after you've injured your tendon.
 Remember, if you need more help with an Achilles injury, you're welcome to consult one of our team via video call.

 The terms tendinitis, tendonitis, tendinosis, and tendinopathy mean the same thing for all practical purposes, and we use these interchangeably in our articles.